-How to get the old software back to a real computer ?
+How to get the old software back to a PC ?

 There are several programs to transfer disk image files back to a real floppy disk, or to copy (single) files back to a real floppy disk.